OCTRI/fhir2hpo/README.md

 This proof-of-concept [web application](https://github.com/OCTRI/poc-hpo-on-fhir) searches for users in the SMART Health IT STU3 sandbox and converts their observations to HPO Terms.

 This [statistics gatherer](https://github.com/OCTRI/f2hstats) collects observations from several sandboxes and stores the conversion results in a database where it is easy to qualify the types of observations encountered and the successes/failures of the library.
-Currently it can only communicate with a small set of unauthenticated sandboxes, but it can be easily adapted to capture real EHR data and even to obscure any PHI so that only aggregate informaton is recorded.
+Currently it can only communicate with a small set of unauthenticated sandboxes, but it can be easily adapted to capture real EHR data and even to obscure any PHI so that only aggregate information is recorded.

 The statistics gatherer also communicates with STU2 servers and provides an example of converting the responses to STU3 so they can be used by the library.